Observability Data

 What is observability?
 Observability is a way to watch and understand your system so that you anticipate and prevent future problems.
 This methodology provides greater visibility into the log data of your enterprise.
 It helps determine the state of the system from the knowledge of its external outputs.

-Implementing observability allows IT teams to find actionable insights of the system health and understand if something is not working well.
+Implementing observability allows IT teams to find actionable insights into the system's health and understand if something is not working well.
 That way, they can fix those problems before they become bigger issues.

-As the architectures of IT systems are becoming more complex, manual troubleshooting can’t be efficient enough, so we use observability to meet the need to measure their internal states.
+As the architectures of IT systems are becoming more complex, manual troubleshooting isn’t efficient enough, so we use observability to meet the need to measure their internal states.

 Where to start with observability, why is it important and how does it work?
 We are breaking it all down in this article.